ibm-messaging/mq-docker/README.md

 ## MQ Developer Defaults

-This image includes the MQ Devloper defaults scripts which are automatically ran during Queue Manager startup.
+This image includes the MQ Developer defaults scripts which are automatically ran during Queue Manager startup.
 This configures your Queue Manager with a set of default objects that you can use to quickly get started developing with IBM MQ.
 If you do not want the default objects to be created you can set the `MQ_DEV` environment variable to `false`.

 #### Users
 **Userid:**   admin
 **Groups:**   mqm
-**Password:** admin
+**Password:** passw0rd

 **Userid:**   app
 **Groups:**   mqclient